THE HOLY ROSARY

 Part II

-However, at this point, you might be wondering why this section is entitled the “Holy Rosary & Holy Chaplet of the Hours.”
+However, at this point, you might be wondering why this section is entitled the “Holy Rosary of the Hours.”
 Well, I didn’t want to have a prayer life that was separate from the rest of my life.
-So I started to spread out the Rosary though the entire day, and I did the same with the Chaplet of the Divine Mercy.
-In this respect, it’s a bit similar to the Liturgy of the Hours (otherwise known as The Divine Office).
+So I started to spread out the Rosary though the entire day.
+In this respect, it’s a bit similar to the Divine Office (otherwise known as The Liturgy of the Hours).

-Consequently, I no longer pray the Rosary and the Chaplet — I live them.
-Now Our Lord and Our Lady are with me all day long, not just during “prayer time” in the morning or evening, and the Holy Rosary & Holy Chaplet of the Hours is woven into the very fabric of my life.
+Consequently, I no longer pray the Rosary — I live it.
+Now Our Lord and Our Lady are with me all day long, not just during “prayer time” in the morning or evening, and the Holy Rosary of the Hours is woven into the very fabric of my life.

 I like it because it helps me to stay focused, and helps me to pray more from the heart.
 Quite honestly, I can get weary very quickly by praying nonstop for 20 or 30 minutes straight.
-So this way I pray for about five minutes at a time (for each Rosary decade) and one minute at a time (for each Chaplet decade), but I do it periodically throughout the day.
-It’s remarkable how it can refresh the spirit every hour and a half or so, reminding me of what really and truly matters in my life.
+So this way I pray for about five minutes at a time (for each Rosary decade), but I do it periodically throughout the day.
+It’s remarkable how it can refresh the spirit every three hours or so, reminding me of what really and truly matters in my life.
 Otherwise, it can feel like I’m living in a time-management hurricane, in which my life runs me, instead of me running my own life.

-So, in short, if you have stayed away from the Rosary, and maybe even the Chaplet, please do so no longer!
-They are amazing — and powerful — prayers.
+So, in short, if you have stayed away from the Rosary, please do so no longer!
+It is an amazing — and powerful — prayer.

 Let me close with the wise words of St. Teresa of Avila, who once said the following in her classic book on prayer, entitled The Interior Castle: "If you find anything in the plan of this treatise which helps you to know Him better, be certain that it is sent by His Majesty to encourage you, and that whatever you find amiss in it is my own....
 If these writings contain any error, it is through my ignorance; I submit in all things to the teachings of the holy Catholic Roman Church....
 May our Lord God be forever praised and blessed!
 Amen, Amen."